-Ciara and Russell Wilson are possibly one of the most talked about couples on social media- whether people are gawking at how cute they are or coming for Russell Wilson for any number of reasons.
-In the time that the two have fell in love and started a beautiful family, a lot of women have consistently asked Ciara the same question: what prayer did you pray to get this man, sis?
+Ciara and Russell Wilson are possibly one of the most talked-about couples on social media- whether people are gawking at how cute they are or coming for Russell Wilson for any number of reasons.
+In the time that the two have fallen in love and started a beautiful family, a lot of women have consistently asked Ciara the same question: what prayer did you pray to get this man, sis?

 I’m just going to cut straight to the part of the episode that really made me sit with my thoughts for a moment after watching- Jada asked Ciara how she knew that Russell was “the one”.
 Ciara answered with three simple words: it was calm.
 Yes, calm… serene, still, peaceful, tranquil- pretty much what I’d like to feel the

 second I walk into somebody’s spa for the day!
 Well, this is where the record scratches because that is not the feeling I’ve felt with men that I’ve had past relationships with.
 And just briefly after coming to this realization, I thought back to every time that I felt things were going great (or at least moderately good), only to find myself subconsciously wanting to disrupt that moment so things could be shaken up again.

 If you've never felt this then you'll likely think I'm crazy, but if you know this feeling all too well... stick with me here!

 Everyone's experiences and situations look different, but whether you're a woman or man and you relate to what I'm talking about, then you know that your appetite for the drama, chaos, or confusion in relationships with someone is one that you've had a track record for fulfilling.
 And maybe you've done enough self-reflecting to know this about yourself or maybe reading this just made things click, either way... it's time to get down to the reason why and how it can change.